neroist/nova/README.md

 nimble -d:nova32 nova
 ```

-On Linux, this may require the `gcc-multilib` package.
+On Linux, this may require the `gcc-multilib` and `libcurl4:i386` packages.

 #### Installer